bbeckca/mini-tensor/demo.md

 ## Performance Notes

 - The library uses contiguous memory layout for efficient cache access
-- Matrix multiplication uses naive O(n³) algorithm - suitable for small matrices
+- Manual matrix multiplication uses a naive O(n³) algorithm—suitable only for small matrices
+- Eigen-based matrix multiplication (including parallel) uses highly optimized algorithms (cache blocking, SIMD, and multi-threading), making it efficient for both small and large matrices
 - Broadcasting operations create new tensors rather than views
 - In-place operations are available for better performance when possible

 ## Limitations

-- Only supports 2D tensors
+- Only supports 2D, 3D tensors
 - Limited to float data type
 - No GPU acceleration
 - No automatic differentiation